Pair of scales

 Escudo de Castilla y León

-Classification: Emblem, Created and Socioeconomic.
+Classification: Coat of arms, Created and Socioeconomic.

 Bearer: ANPC.